 US Dollars are not widely accepted in Bora Bora so make sure you have some local currency on hand.

-You will find that US Dollars are sometimes accepted in hotels, restaurants and large shops but this isn’t super common.
+You will find that US Dollars are sometimes accepted in hotels, restaurants and large shops but this isn’t super common at all.

-It’s recommended that you bring local currency with you or get some from an ATM when you arrive in Bora Bora.
+You should definitely bring local currency with you if you can or get some from an ATM when you arrive in Bora Bora.

 Even if you find a restaurant or shop that will accept US Dollars as payment, it’s not a good idea as the exchange rate given will usually be very poor.